+BOTOX® is a protein complex that interferes with muscle contraction.
+It temporarily blocks nerve stimulation of muscles where it is injected, so that muscle contraction is weakened or inhibited.
 BOTOX® has been safely used for many years to treat spasms of the muscles that move the eye (strabismus) and uncontrollable blinking (blepharospasm).
 In 2002 it was approved by the FDA for cosmetic use, and since that time it has been marketed as BOTOX® Cosmetic.

 Areas of the face that respond well to BOTOX® include lines around the eyes (crow’s feet), vertical frown lines between the eyebrows (furrow or angry look), and horizontal lines on the forehead (worry lines).
-BOTOX® can also be administered just below the lateral aspect of the eyebrow to produce a temporary lateral browlift, which opens up and brightens the eyes.
+BOTOX® can also be administered just below the lateral aspect of the eyebrow to produce a temporary lateral brow lift, which opens up and brightens the eyes.

 In some instances, BOTOX® can be used to soften vertical upper and lower lip lines, to reduce muscle bands in the anterior neck, and even to elevate the nasal tip.
 Some “lower” face injection from BOTOX® Cosmetic include the depressor anguli oris (or DAO’s) which pull down on the angle of the mouth.